Yulia Tymoshenko: Political activities after release

 Immediately after her release from prison on 22 February 2014, Yulia Tymoshenko travelled to Kyiv, where she attended a makeshift memorial to the first slain protesters on Hrushevskogo Street and gave a speech on Maidan stage.
 In the following days, she had a number of meetings and phone conversations with USA, EU, and OSCE officials.
 Tymoshenko addressed the European Union, leaders of western democracies and of countries which guaranteed Ukraine's territorial unity according to the Budapest Memorandum; she called for action to stop what she called the "Russian aggression".

 From 6 to 7 March, Tymoshenko attended a political conference of the European People's Party in Dublin, where she openly discussed events with Angela Merkel, Jose Manuel Barroso, Viviane Reding, Michel Barnier, Mariano Rajoy and Donald Tusk, amongst other notable figures.
 On 7 March 2014, she was admitted to the Charité hospital in Berlin, Germany, for treatment of her severe back problems.

 Upon her return to Kyiv, Tymoshenko gathered military and defense experts and suggested launching a special headquarters that would elaborate responses to threats coming from Russia.

 On 27 March 2014, at a press conference in Kyiv, Tymoshenko stated that she would run in the 2014 presidential election.
 Two days later, the congress of Batkivshchyna party officially nominated her and on 31 March the Central Election Commission officially registered her as a candidate.
 The key theses of Tymoshenko's election campaign were the eradication of corruption, the fight against oligarchs, the European path of Ukraine's development (in particular, the signing of the Association Agreement with the EU), countering Russian aggression and restoring the territorial integrity of Ukraine.
 The election took place on 25 May.
 Tymoshenko came a distant second behind Petro Poroshenko.
 She received 12.39% of the vote.

 On 30 August 2014, Tymoshenko announced her Batkivshchina party would start gathering signatures to trigger a referendum on NATO accession.

-In the 2014 parliamentary election "Fatherland" received 5.68% of the vote and 19 seats in parliament.
-In the elections Tymoshenko was placed second on the parties electoral list, after Nadiya Savchenko.
-After the election Tymoshenko again became faction leader.
+In the 2014 Ukrainian parliamentary election, "Fatherland" received 5.68% of the vote and 19 seats in parliament.
+In the elections, Tymoshenko was placed second on the parties electoral list, after Nadiya Savchenko.
+After the election, Tymoshenko again became faction leader.
 She is a member of the Committee of the Verkhovna Rada on issues of European integration in the 8th convocation of parliament.

 After the election, Tymoshenko began reforming the Batkivshchyna party.